faraz9993/All_EIC_DevOps_Training/Assessment_Day.md

 # Assesment_Day:
-### In this task, I have done a set up of microservices-based application.
+### In this task, I have done a set up of microservices-based application for an e-commerce website.
 The application will be containerized using Docker and orchestrated using Kubernetes.

 ### First of all, I created 3 services one for application frontend, one for Order Processing and one for Product Catalogue.
 All the services were created and interconnected using HTML.